 Both the 1950s and the 1990s data sets reveal that some individual frogs move quite extensively within the study area.
-Despite our small sample size, we found many of the same types of movements that Turner described.
-An important exception is the lack of movements in 1993 connecting the southwestern corner of the area (Lodge Creek south of the highway) to the far eastern end (Pool 1 and meadows).
-Movements among these areas require crossing of the highway.
-Not all movements across the highway are prevented.
-However, frogs managed to get across the highway in the vicinity of the ephemeral drainage in the eastern study area.
+Despite our much smaller sample size, we found many of the same types of movements that Turner described.
+The largest change in movement patterns involves movements into Lodge Creek south of the highway.

-Turner found that movements of individual frogs within the study area connected key habitat features.
-Frogs moved among areas at the head of Lodge Creek, pool 1, pools 3 and 4, the eastern meadow and ephemeral stream, and the Lodge Creek drainage below the confluence of the east and middle forks.
-In the 1950s, even the farthest corners of the study area (western Lodge Creek and the eastern meadows) were linked by movements taking place during one season or over a period of several seasons.
-Frogs moved overland to reach the pools, but relied on streams and intermittent stream channels as movement corridors in late summer.
-In 1993, we also found that frog movements connected many of the habitat features of the core study area (Fig. 3).
-From capture/recapture and telemetry data, we found 15 frogs that made movements within the wetlands around the headwaters of the two forks of Lodge creek, and 23 frogs that moved to or from habitat areas at the pools, meadow, Lodge Creek, and Lodge Creek headwaters.
+Turner found that movements of individual frogs within the study area connected key habitat features (Fig. 3A).
+In the spring, frogs moved from hibernacula in the Lodge Creek springs and Lodge Creek's main channel to breeding pools (pools 1 and 3) and to foraging areas (pool 4, wet meadow, and intermittent channels).
+Later in the summer, as the foraging areas in the meadows and intermittent streams became dry, frogs moved to permanent water in Lodge Creek or pools, and back to hibernacula.
+According to Turner (Turner 1960), frogs moved overland to reach breeding pools and upland foraging areas, but may have relied on streams and intermittent stream channels as movement corridors in late summer.
+In 1993, we also found that frog movements connected many of the habitat features of the core study area (Fig. 3B).
+From capture/recapture data, we found 25 movements within the wetlands around the headwaters of the two forks of Lodge Creek, and 26 movements to or from habitat areas at the pools, meadow, Lodge Creek, and Lodge Creek We documented 6 movements that headwaters. required crossing the highway overland or through culverts.
 We found no instances of frogs moving between the core study area and the lower portion of Lodge Creek near Yellowstone Lake.